privacyidea/privacyidea/doc/configuration/useridresolvers.rst

 TLS Version
 ~~~~~~~~~~~

 When using TLS, you may specify the TLS version to use.
-Starting from version 3.6, privacyIDEA
+Starting from version 3.6, privacyIDEA offers
-uses TLS v1.3 by default.
+TLS v1.3 by default.

 TLS certificates